bacpack-system/bacpack-system.github.io/docs/architecture.md

     %% CMLibStorage uses cmakelib (Association)
     cmakelib *-- CMLibStorage : is component of

+    cmakelib *-- CMCONF : is component of cmakelib *-- CMDEF : is component of
 ```

 The interactions between cmakelib and other Components when building a Project are shown on next diagram.